-The turbocharger in the Cayenne Diesel features Variable Turbine Geometry (VTG).
-The gas-flow from the engine is channelled onto the turbines via electronically adjustable guide vanes.
-By changing the vane angle, the system can replicate the geometry in all types of turbo, large or small, and thus achieve the optimum gas-flow characteristics.
-As a result, even at low engine rpm, the turbine speed is maximised.
-For a significant increase in boost pressure, excellent cylinder charging plus greater power and torque.
+The variable turbine geometry of the twin water-cooled exhaust gas turbochargers goes a long way to resolving the conflict of aims of normal turbochargers.
+With this technology, the gas flow from the engine is channelled onto the turbines via electronically adjustable guide vanes.
+By changing the vane angle, the system can replicate the geometry in all types of turbo, large or small.
+And thus achieve the optimum gas-flow characteristics.
+The guide vanes are controlled by the engine management system.